biering/heimdall/README.md

 ![Heimdall Logo](assets/heimdall-logo-title.png "Heimdall Logo")

-# Heimdall - Setup your own Cardano Stake Pool
+# Setup your own Cardano Stake Pool

 Goals of **Heimdall**:
 * Everyone should have the opportunity to operate a stake pool.